JohanEstebanCuervo/tkinter_form/readme.md

 ```

 ## Struct Form

-    The form structure is based on a base dictionary. with some initial values ​​that will be displayed in the interface and that determine the type of data that the entry accepts.
+The form structure is based on a base dictionary. with some initial values that will be displayed in the interface and that determine the type of data that the entry accepts.
 This means that if the value in the base dictionary is an integer, the entry will only allow the entry of integer values.

 - dictionary keys are recommended to be strings but not required.
 But care must be taken.
-The Form.widgets will have as keys the same values ​​entered in the base structure.
+The Form.widgets will have as keys the same values entered in the base structure.

 - The comboboxes are generated by means of lists, these cannot be empty since their initial value is the first index of the list.

 ### Examples Structs - Result

 1. example 1

 ```python
 estruct = {
     "high": float(),